mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 159 - Mixed Case/readme.md

 # Exceptions 🛑

-Whenever we need to interact with out of our scope code, we should use the client's standards, not ours.
+Whenever you need to interact with code out of your scope, you should use the client's standards, not yours.

 # Tags 🏷️